FlorianMgs/ask-llm/README.md

-## ask-ai: the easiest way to supercharge your apps with LLM!
+## ask-llm: the easiest way to supercharge your apps with LLM!
-ask-ai is a very simple yet powerful package that can turn anything into a LLM interaction.
+ask-llm is a very simple yet powerful package that can turn anything into a LLM interaction.
 You just need to decorate a function with `@ask()`, write a prompt into the docstring, give it a return type, and there you go, you got your LLM interaction.
 This takes inspiration from the awesome langchain-decorators package.
 It works out of the box with OpenAI (by setting a `OPENAI_API_KEY` env var), but is compatible with all `BaseChatModel` from Langchain.